zhangjunhd/reading-notes/ml/LuceneInAction.md

   - The breakdown of Lucene’s search time
 - `Scaling`:There are two dimensions to scaling: **net amount of content**, and **net query throughput**.

-## LUCENE IN ACTION: A SAMPLE APPLICATION
+## Lucene In Action: A Sample Application
 ### Creating an index
 Listing 1.1 shows the Indexer command-line program, originally written for Erik’s introductory Lucene article on java.net.
 It takes two arguments: